Burmese people in Japan: Community organisations

 The first Burmese political organisation founded in Japan was the Burma Association in Japan, established in 1988.
 In 2000, a number of Burmese dissident groups in Japan, including the Burmese Association in Japan, the Burma Youth Volunteer Association, the Students Organization for Liberation of Burma, merged to form a single organisation, the League for Democracy in Burma.

 Due to the Japanese government's limited assistance to refugees, Japanese voluntary civil society organisations have played a large role in providing aid to Burmese migrants, especially in the field of health care.
-Organisations established by Burmese migrants or providing aid to them include the People's Forum on Burma, the Lawyers Group for Burmese Refugees in Japan, and the Federation of Workers' Union of Burmese Citizens in Japan.
+Organisations established by Burmese migrants or providing aid to them include the People's Forum on Burma, the Lawyers Group for Burmese Refugees in Japan, and the Federation of Workers' Unions of Burmese Citizens in Japan.
 Burmese associations have a strong base of support among mainstream Japanese; the umbrella organisation Burma Office in Japan is especially close to RENGO (the Japanese Confederation of Trade Unions), which provides them with financial support.

 Burmese in Japan are also organised in non-political associations and activities.
 Ahhara, the first Burmese library in Japan, was established in Itabashi, Tokyo in 2000, with the aim of collecting hard-to-obtain books and historical writings.
 Its name means "Food for Thought" in Burmese.
 In 2004, the library was moved to Shinjuku to be more conveniently accessible to the Burmese community; its name was also changed to Moe Thauk Kye, which means "Morning Star".
 The library is staffed by 14 volunteers.
 Burmese living in Tokyo organise a Thingyan (Burmese New Year Water Festival) celebration, which draws about 5,000 participants annually.

 Rakhine people in Japan are organized under groups like Arakan Union-Japan, Arakan Social Association of Japan, and Arakan National Democratic Party – Japan.
 Events such as the Rakhine Thingyan Festival and the annual Fall of the Arakan Kingdom commemoration are held.
 The groups actively protest in Tokyo, lobby Japanese NGOs and government officials, and align with the Arakan Army (AA).

 There are about 250 Rohingya refugees in Tatebayashi, Gunma.

-Burmese Chin community numbers hundreds across prefectures like Tokyo, Chiba, and Nagoya.
+The Burmese Chin community numbers hundreds across prefectures like Tokyo, Chiba, and Nagoya.
 Several Chin-led or Chin-affiliated groups, such as the Chin Community of Japan (CCJ) and the Chin Youth Organization of Japan (CYO‑JP) are active in Japan.

 The World Peace Pagoda in Moji, Kitakyushu, is a Myanmar-style Buddhist pagoda built in 1958 to honor war victims in the World War and promote peace between Japan and Myanmar.
 It houses Theravada Buddhist relics and is maintained with the involvement of Burmese monks.
 The pagoda overlooks the Kanmon Strait and is open to visitors for cultural and religious activities.

 Burmese-Japanese co-produced films have appeared occasionally since the 1930s.
 Early collaborations include the 1935 film Japan Yin Thwe, while more recent examples are the 2003 drama Thway and the 2020 musical drama Gandaba: Strings of a Broken Harp.